CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 To configure recursive DNS servers (RDNSS), you must specify the IPv6 address of each RDNSS you want to advertise.

 An optional parameter lets you set the maximum amount of time you want to use the RDNSS for domain name resolution.
 You can set a value between 0 and 4294967295 seconds or use the keyword `infinte` to set the time to never expire.
-If you set a value of 0, Cumulus Linux no longer advertises the RDNSS address.
+If you set the value to 0, Cumulus Linux no longer advertises the RDNSS address.

 The following command example sets the RDNSS address to 2001:db8:1::100 and the lifetime to infinite: